paillave/Etl.Net/docs/docs/intro.md

 ## It is designed to be very simple to extend

-> SSIS extension is a horribly complex process compared to usual .NET tool kits and frameworks.
+> Building SSIS extension is a horribly complex process compared to usual .NET tool kits and frameworks.

 When it is about SSIS extensibility, you have to swim quiet deep in the abyss of hell: after dealing with the very complex SDK to extend it and the big amount of lines of codes to implement your extension, you will have to ensure it is well deployed in the GAC of your development computer, on the GAC of every SSIS server where it will be deployed.
 Finally, for it to be used in developments, it must also be installed correctly on your development computer so that Sql Server Data Tools for BI recognizes it and makes it available in the visual studio toolbox.

-> An ETL.NET extension can be developed, debugged and used within in 5mn... literally.
+> An ETL.NET extension can be developed, debugged and used within in 15mn... literally.

 ETL.NET extensibility is based on a simple development wether it is embedded within the application, in another shared assembly or a Nuget package.
 It is as simple as a couple of lines of code since a set of base classes permits extensions to be easily implemented for most of typical use cases.